Current Job Opportunities

 Plan, coordinate, and deliver on-site support groups for youth at the drop-in center.

 Assist with the development and revision and oversee the implementation of a variety of curricula addressing the needs of LGBTQ+ youth.

-Coordination and oversight of co-facilitators, including graduate student social work and/or counseling interns, assigned to in-school groups in conjunction with Clinical Director.
+Coordination and oversight of co-facilitators, including graduate student social work and/or counseling interns, assigned to in-school and drop-in center groups in conjunction with Clinical Director.
 Provide effective and timely coaching, feedback and intervention to co-facilitators as needed.
-Plan activities for group and individual supervision of co-facilitators.

-Perform other activities and duties as directed by Clinical Director, including but not limited to providing additional clinical or social services on behalf of Out Youth.
+Perform other activities and duties as directed by Clinical Director, including but not limited to providing additional clinical or social services.

 Ability to work effectively with clients from a variety of racial, ethnic, socioeconomic, educational, and religious backgrounds.

-Knowledgeable about adolescent development, gender identity, sexuality, as well as systems of privilege and oppression.
+Knowledgeable about gender identity, sexuality, as well as systems of privilege and oppression.

 Ability to work in a team environment.

 Ability to handle multiple tasks with minimum direction and to meet deadlines.

 Must be conscientious and detail oriented.